 - Identify your ideal customer

 - Calculate the ideal size of your pipeline

 What does your ideal customer look like?

 There are loads of questions you can ask as you work to understand your audience (we’ve included some of them for you below).
-Ultimately, there are two critical questions that come before everything else:
+Ultimately, 2 critical questions come before everything else:

 - What does your customer want?

 - How does your customer talk about what they want?

 Here are a few resources we’ve put together to help you understand your ideal customer:

 - How to Do Market Research for Small Business: 8 Affordable Market Research Techniques